vasilukwolf/TDDLaravelApp/readme.md

-# This is Laracast training ProjectTest
+# This is a Laracast training ProjectTest

-## Build Latavel App with TDD/BDD practice
+## Build a Laravel App with TDD/BDD practice

 [link to Lessons!](https://laracasts.com/series/build-a-laravel-app-with-tdd/)